 To manage our engagement with you, including for billing and administration.

-To send you legal updates, news, and details of our services which we believe may be of interest to you (you may opt-out of these communications at any time).
+To send you updates, news, and details of our services which we believe may be of interest to you (you may opt-out of these communications at any time).

 To comply with our legal, regulatory, and professional obligations.